On March 27 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law

 - 13 more weeks of federal UI benefits to the number of weeks you can already get in state UI.
 This 13-week extension is called Pandemic Emergency Unemployment Compensation (PEUC).

 - Another 13 weeks of federal benefits after PEUC runs out.
 These benefits are called Extended Benefits or EB.
-Extended benefits have been "triggered" because of the high unemployment rate.
-Massachusetts has not yet made EB available.
+Some workers can get EB after the PEUC runs out.

 - A new Pandemic Unemployment Assistance (PUA) program for workers who do not normally qualify for regular Unemployment Insurance.